 This document describes the baseline source file format and field requirements for most advertising and selling channels.
 We pick up your tab- or comma-delimited product source file (.txt or .csv) via FTP or HTTP from your servers or ours.
-We also import XML files generated according the MyDataFeed’s XML schema.
+We can also import XML files generated according to either Google's XML specification or the MyDataFeed’s XML schema.

 Using a Current Shopping Feed as Your Source File